-The button in the center of the left hand switch changes CD's on the 6-Disc in-dash CD changer radio.
+The button in the center of the left-hand switch changes CDs on the 6-Disc in-dash CD changer radio.
 This button does not function for all other radios.

-CD/DVD DISC MAINTENANCE
+CD/DVD MAINTENANCE

-To keep the CD/DVD discs in good condition, take the following precautions:
+To keep a CD/DVD in good condition, take the following precautions:

-1. Handle the disc by its edge; avoid touching the surface.

-2. If the disc is stained, clean the surface with a soft cloth, wiping from center to edge.

-3. Do not apply paper, paper CD labels, or tape to the disc; avoid scratching the disc.

-4. Do not use solvents such as benzine, thinner, cleaners, or antistatic sprays.
+- 1. Handle the disc by its edge; avoid touching the surface. - 2.
+If the disc is stained, clean the surface with a soft cloth, wiping from center to edge. - 3.
+Do not apply paper or tape to the disc; avoid scratching the disc. - 4.
+Do not use solvents such as benzene, thinner, cleaners, or antistatic sprays.

-5. Store the disc in its case after playing.

-6. Do not expose the disc to direct sunlight.

-7. Do not store the disc where temperatures may become too high.
+- 5. Store the disc in its case after playing. - 6.
+Do not expose the disc to direct sunlight. - 7.
+Do not store the disc where temperatures may become too high.